A guide to visiting Sevilla, Spain

 Seville Cathedral and Giralda Tower

 Just a stones throw away from the Royal Alcazar, be sure to step inside the Cathedral of Seville and climb the iconic Giralda tower.
 Both are UNESCO World Heritage sites and the tower is the only surviving structure from the original building that was destroyed in an earthquake in 1356.
 The interior is just as impressive as the gothic exterior, with towering stone columns and the most impressive altar piece.
 Inside you will also find the tomb of the renowned explorer Christopher Columbus.
 Access to climb the Giralda tower is included with your entry ticket and offers the most impressive panoramic views of the city.
 The tower was formerly an Islamic minaret from when the site was a mosque under Moorish rule and has a continuous ramp, rather than steps (except for a tiny staircase to access the bell tower), to reach the top.
-This is still an active bell tower, so make sure to be ready for when those bells chime as you stand underneath!

 Keep hold of your ticket as this will give you free access to the impressive Church of El Salvador